"I found the course excellent and the tutors amazing. I have learned so much. I feel prepared as a celebrant and I'm excited for my future!" -

 The Irish Institute of Celebrants offers professional training to people who want to become Celebrants.
 Our students train in the craft of designing and delivering bespoke ceremonies to mark the milestones and transitions in the lives of individuals, families and communities.

-We offer knowledge, practical skills and an accredited qualification with ongoing training, mentorship and networking.
-We are dedicated to promoting the use of ceremony to help the client create a ceremony that reflects the couple’s beliefs, philosophy of life, personal stories and personality.
+We offer knowledge, practical skills and an accredited qualification.
+We are dedicated to promoting the use of ceremony to help the client create an occasion that truthfully reflects their beliefs, philosophy of life, personal stories and personality.

 Irish Instutute of Celebrants IIOC